complate/complate-sample-http4k/README.md

 ![person view](doc/view_person.png)

-NOTE: as you see, you'll need to have a _Java_ installation as well as _npm_ running on your device.
+NOTE: as you see, you'll need to have a _Java_, _Gradle_ and _npm_ running on your device.

 ## Templates

-The templates are located in the `src/main/frontend/complate` folder.
+The templates are located in the `src/main/frontend/views` folder.
 To enable live compilation of the templates, you'll need to start another process beside the running server:

     npm start compile